 The impact of each object is simulated on the weight and balance of the aircraft.
+Each object will also increase drag, with a notable effect on performance (see performance section).

 9.5\ MAP

 This menu consists of a map showing current aircraft position.